 We all know what it is, but really, what is rawhide?
 Where does it come from?
 How is it made?

 Rawhide is made from the inner layer of skin or hide of an animal, typically a cow.
-They go through a manufacturing process similar to the outer hide that is used to make leather.
-The same leather used for furniture, purses, and belts.
+They go through a manufacturing process similar to the outer side that is used to make leather.
+The same leather is used for furniture, purses, and belts.

 From here the hides are flattened, cut, and shaped into a variety of rawhide styles.
 To make them more appealing to dogs (and to us), rawhide chews are often coated or painted with artificial flavouring and colours.

 Does this sound like something that you want to feed your dog?

 Is Dog Rawhide Actually Bad for Dogs?